allenjromano/digitalpedagogy2019/week1.md

 5. Bloom's Taxonomy: https://cft.vanderbilt.edu/guides-sub-pages/blooms-taxonomy/

-6. Three most important aspects of efficient teaching: http://cgi.stanford.edu/~dept-ctl/tomprof/posting.php?ID=1218 (Links to an external site.)Links to an external site.:"1) beginning planning with the end in mind by using backward course design, 2) generating criteria or rubrics to describe disciplinary work for students, and 3) embedding “assessment” into assessments"
+6. Three most important aspects of efficient teaching: http://cgi.stanford.edu/~dept-ctl/tomprof/posting.php?ID=1218 "1) beginning planning with the end in mind by using backward course design, 2) generating criteria or rubrics to describe disciplinary work for students, and 3) embedding “assessment” into assessments"

 ### Resources
 Explore some general pedagogy resources.
 For each of the items below, feel free to sign up, but make sure to explore the archives.
 Find a favorite article or interesting piece on any topic you are interested in.